Degrees & Majors

 Choose from dozens of nationally ranked and recognized programs and more than 250 majors, minors and pathways at the university offering the widest variety of fields of study in Georgia.

-Actuaries have been called the financial architects and social mathematicians because of their unique blend of analytical and business skills in the insurance and financial services industry, as consultants in firms that specialize in employee benefits and pensions in the government sector and in a variety of other roles.
+Actuaries have been called financial architects and social mathematicians because of their unique blend of analytical and business skills in the insurance and financial services industries.
+They serve as consultants in firms that specialize in employee benefits and pensions, in the government sector, and in a variety of other roles.
+To be recognized as a qualified actuary, a person should become a member of the Society of Actuaries or the Casualty Actuarial Society.
+Membership is obtained by passing a series of examinations.
+Completion of Robinson’s actuarial science program greatly enhances the possibility of passing those exams.

 The Bachelor of Arts in African-American Studies program provides students with the knowledge and skills necessary for the interdisciplinary study of people of African descent, connecting with the community and promoting social justice, while offering a curriculum that reflects the highest aspirations of education in an evolving society.
 Our department's research focus engages the experiences of Africans and African descendants in the U.S. and globally through the lenses of ethnicity, culture, gender, sexuality and social structure.
 Our instruction and curriculum promotes critical thinking, research skills and proficiency in oral and written communication.